gonchigars/cursortutorial.md/tutorial.md

 - Unique `key` prop for each item (helps with rendering performance)
 - Filter or sort operations before mapping

+**AI-Assisted Experiment:**
+Ask AI: "Create a product list with filter and sort functionality.
+Show me how the data transformation happens from the original array to the filtered, sorted, and finally rendered elements."

 ---

 ## Key Reading Patterns